mhx/dwarfs/README.md

     $ time wimcapture --unix-data --solid --solid-chunk-size=16M install perl-install.wim
     Scanning "install"
     47 GiB scanned (1927501 files, 330733 directories)
-    Using LZMS compression with 12 threads
+    Using LZMS compression with 16 threads
     Archiving file data: 19 GiB of 19 GiB (100%) done

-    real    21m38.857s
+    real    15m23.310s
-    user    191m53.452s
+    user    174m29.274s
-    sys     1m2.743s
+    sys     0m42.921s

     $ ll perl-install.*
-    -rw-r--r-- 1 mhx users  494602224 Dec 10 18:20 perl-install.dwarfs
+    -rw-r--r-- 1 mhx users  447230618 Mar  3 20:28 perl-install.dwarfs
-    -rw-r--r-- 1 mhx users 1016971956 Dec  6 00:12 perl-install.wim
+    -rw-r--r-- 1 mhx users  315482627 Mar  3 21:23 perl-install-l9.dwarfs
-    -rw-r--r-- 1 mhx users 4748902400 Nov 25 00:37 perl-install.squashfs
+    -rw-r--r-- 1 mhx users 4748902400 Mar  3 20:10 perl-install.squashfs
+    -rw-r--r-- 1 mhx users 1016981520 Mar  6 21:12 perl-install.wim

 So wimlib is definitely much better than squashfs, in terms of both compression ratio and speed.
-DwarFS is still about 35% faster to create the file system and the DwarFS file system less than half the size.
+DwarFS is however about 3 times faster to create the file system and the DwarFS file system less than half the size.
-When switching to LZMA compression, the DwarFS file system is almost 60% smaller (wimlib uses LZMS compression by default).
+When switching to LZMA compression, the DwarFS file system is more than 3 times smaller (wimlib uses LZMS compression by default).

 What's a bit surprising is that mounting a *wim* file takes quite a bit of time: